 Yes, racism exists in Bali.
 There is a slight difference that I would like to attempt to explain.
 Culturally most of the people in Bali in particular (The only place we can only really comment on) the Balinese in most cases have no idea they're being racist.

 We'll attempt to explain this below.
 We understand this is a hard concept to grasp.
 You either know you're being racist or you're not being racist right?
-Well racism isn't that cut and dry.
+Well racism isn't that cut and dry here in Bali .
 Take this statement: "Wow, look at those Nigerian runners in the olympics, they're so fast, they always win" According to the Oxford Dictionary:

 Racism: prejudice, discrimination, or antagonism by an individual, community, or institution against a person or people on the basis of their membership of a particular racial or ethnic group, typically one that is a minority or marginalised.
 Similar: the belief that different races possess distinct characteristics, abilities, or qualities, especially so as to distinguish them as inferior or superior to one another.
-Technically the above statement is racist, even though it's said in the positive.
+Technically the above statement about Nigerian runners being really good runners is racist, even though the wording is said in the positive.

 Point One: As stated above, the locals are generally uneducated on racism, and simple don't know any better.
 So, when a certain Bali Governor says "No Israeli's allowed" he doesn't fully grasp he's being a huge racist and branding his entire country.
 He may very well feel he is doing his job because traditionally Indonesia is on the side of Palestine.
 What he doesn't get is that sport is meant to cross political boundaries.

 Point Two: The racism is not said with hatred.
 In my opinion as long as the technical racism is not said with hatred, it's not racism.